Food & Nutrition National Bioscience Research Infrastructure

 Links/websites:

-I am currently the deputy Head of Food Databanks National Capability, which curates and manages the food composition data of the UK diets.
-I have an active interest in personalized nutrition, prevention of Non Communicable Diseases, and the importance of the microbiome in modulating response to complex diets.
+I am the Head of the Food & Nutrition National Bioscience Research Infrastructure at the Quadram, which curates and manages the food composition data of the UK diets.
+I have an active interest in personalized nutrition, prevention of non-communicable diseases, and the importance of the microbiome in modulating response to complex diets.

 My previous work, during my PhD and post-doctoral studies, focused on understanding the molecular mechanisms leading to disease prevention (e.g. prostate cancer).
 As a Senior Research Scientist at the Quadram Institute I became increasingly interested the role of cruciferous-rich diets, such as those high in broccoli, in maintaining a healthy metabolism.
 For this, I combined human dietary intervention studies with studies on cell and animal models, using RNA sequencing of patient tissues and detailed metabolic assays.